 Donate non-perishables you aren’t eating (be honest: Are you really going to go through seven cans of kidney beans before they expire in two months?), and toss things that are already past their best-if-used-by date.

 Yes, including the excess plastic takeout containers that are collecting dust.

 With these tricks, your dishwasher and microwave will practically clean themselves.
 Your oven requires a little more elbow grease, but it’s well worth the effort.

 - Vacuum under/behind fridge

-While you’re at it, run a disinfecting wipe over the door handles and wipe down the front of the fridge too.
-(It’s one of the most commonly overlooked spots to clean in the kitchen.)
+While you’re at it, disinfect the door handles and wipe down the front of the fridge too.
+(It’s one of the most commonly neglected spots to clean in the kitchen.)

 Day 3: Bathrooms